oracle-livelabs/oci/oci-api-management/intro/intro.md

 ### Features

-In this lab, we will create an API Management Portal with the following features:
+In this lab, we show how to create an API Management Portal with the following features:
 - API Origin: The Portal will shows APIs from:
     - OCI API Gateway
     - Oracle Integration